 The Ins and Outs of Equity Financing

 Debt financing is one way to finance a business.
-Another way to finance a business is through equity financing, which which represents the sale of ownership in a company to raise funds for the business.
+Another way to finance a business is through equity financing, which represents the sale of ownership in a company to raise funds for the business.

 This primer will help you to establish a firmer understanding of equity financing.